NicholasPiano/transactino/wotan/apps/transactino/templates/jormungand.md

 ```
     #### Disclaimer ####

-    Your account has been created with the IP address 93.176.134.16 and long key
+    Your account has been created with the IP address xx.xxx.xxx.xx and long key
-    id 5F2201FF, but you should be aware of the following matters:
+    id XXXXXXXX, but you should be aware of the following matters:

     1. Until you have an active subscription, your account will be bound to
        the current IP address.
 Any user with access to this IP address will
        be treated equally with respect to this account.
 For this reason, it
-       is reccommended to secure access to an IP address that is restricted
+       is recommended to secure access to an IP address that is restricted
        to your use only.
     2. This interface is provided with a guarantee on behalf of the published
        public key.
 Please refer to this guarantee for more information, but